Springfield, MO

 As someone who grew up watching “Ghostbusters” religiously, I was overall pleased with “Ghostbusters: Afterlife” and how much it related back to the legendary original.

-Published on The Standard: November 30, 2021
+Published by The Standard: November 30, 2021